RTMecha/BetterLegacy/snapshots.md

 ## Fixes
 - Fixed most parent settings in Prefab Objects not being read from the .lsb files.
 - Fixed Example's mirror and flip commands being the same.
+- Fixed animateObject not running.
+- Fixed modifier editors not disabling when Editor Complexity is changed.

 ------------------------------------------------------------------------------------------